dboursinos/etl-pipeline/README.md

 ## 🔁 Pipeline Flow

 ### 1. **Extract CSV Data from MinIO**

 - Raw sales data is stored as CSV files in a MinIO bucket.
 - A Spark job reads these files (`extract.py`).
 - Additional metadata is added (e.g., `ingestion_date`, `source_file`).
 - Output is written as partitioned **Parquet** files to a *warehouse* bucket.

 ### 2. **Transform & Structure**

 - Spark reads the previously generated Parquet files (`transform.py`).
 - Schema is explicitly defined with typed columns (e.g., `INT`, `STRING`, `DATE`).
 - Simple transformations and cleanups are applied (e.g., date parsing, formatting).
 - The output is written to an **Apache Iceberg** table using the **HiveCatalog**.

 ### 3. **Catalog with Hive Metastore**

 - Tables are registered in Hive Metastore, enabling query engines like Trino to discover them.
 - The warehouse path is configured as an S3-compatible bucket in MinIO.

 ### 4. **Query & Analyze with Trino**

 - Trino connects to Hive Metastore and reads Iceberg tables directly.
 - Business logic and aggregation queries (e.g., sales per product per month) are executed.
 - Results can be consumed by visualization tools like **Apache Superset**.

+### 5. **Business Intelligence (BI) with Superset**

+- Apache Superset is connected to Trino as a SQL source.
+- It enables rich visual dashboards and data exploration over the Iceberg tables.
+- Business users can analyze product performance, seasonal trends, and historical sales via an interactive UI.

 ---